Disclaimer: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

-There are lots of creative, fruity summer mocktails to try this summer, such as this watermelon basil mocktail, this sunrise mocktail, this paloma mocktail, this guava mocktail, this passionfruit mojito mocktail, or this strawberry mojito mocktail.
+There are lots of creative, fruity summer mocktails to try this summer, such as this lychee mocktail, this watermelon basil mocktail, this sunrise mocktail, this paloma mocktail, this guava mocktail, this passionfruit mojito mocktail, or this strawberry mojito mocktail.

 Mocktails are great for serving on their own, or they can be served alongside alcoholic beverages as an option for guests who don’t drink.

 - It’s refreshing — The combination of fresh lemon juice, subtle mint and fizzy club soda make this an extra refreshing and tangy summer drink.

 - It’s easy to make — You don’t need a cocktail shaker for this recipe, and it takes just a few minutes to come together.